5 Star Residential and Commercial Roofing

 The Permian Basin experiences 6-8 severe hailstorms annually, with some years producing even more intense weather events.
 These storms, combined with extreme temperature fluctuations, high winds, dust storms, and the industrial atmospheric conditions common to oil country, create a perfect storm of challenges that require specialized roofing expertise and comprehensive inspection protocols.

-Since 2008, 5 Star Commercial Roofing has provided expert roof inspection services throughout Monahans and Ward County.
+For many years, 5 Star Commercial Roofing has provided expert roof inspection services throughout Monahans and Ward County.
 Our certified inspectors understand the unique demands of Permian Basin weather, industrial environmental factors, insurance requirements specific to the region, and the particular needs of both residential and commercial property owners in oil country.
 From downtown properties near the Ward County Courthouse to industrial facilities throughout the Monahans area.

-Comprehensive Roof Inspection for Permian Basin Conditions
+What Does Our Comprehensive Roof Inspection for Permian Basin Conditions Include?

-🔍 Exterior Assessment
+Exterior Assessment

-🏭 Industrial Environment Factors
+Industrial Environment Factors

-🛢️ Oil Field Specific Considerations
+Oil Field Specific Considerations

 The Permian Basin's oil and gas operations create unique environmental stresses on roofing systems.
 Our inspections specifically address damage from hydrocarbon exposure, dust storms, extreme heat, chemical vapors, and the high-vibration environment common to active drilling areas.

-Permian Basin Damage Indicators & Assessment
+What Does Permian Basin Damage Indicators & Assessment Involve?

-🌨️ Desert Hailstorm Damage Patterns
+Desert Hailstorm Damage Patterns

 Hail Impact Characteristics